KJM110 Organic Chemistry

 - Laboratory exercises: 20 hours.

-- Laboratory review: 5 hours.
+- Laboratory videos with answering: 5 hours.

 - Journal writing and preparation for the exercises: 20 hours.

 - Problem solving exercises (jointly with other students and with the teaching assistant present): 20 hours.

 Reduction of credits:

 KJM210.
 A full exam in KJM210 gives 0 credits for KJM110.

 August block: We will start the lectures in the block period (4 hours per week).
 This teaching contains both lectures and problem solving.

 - Lectures: 4 hours per week (a total of ca. 40 hours)